nazin-hossain/vention-code-challenge/README.md

 ### Getting started

+1. Download this project (clone this git repo) on the local machine

+2. If not already installed in the local machine, install Node.js

-1. Install the packages
+3. Install the packages

 ```
-npm install
+$ npm install
 ```

-2. Run the application
+2. Launch the application

 ```
-npm start
+$ npm start
 ```

 ### Configuration